Pchdeptraivl/homework/README.md

 4. He meant it as a negative development because it is so hard to motivate kids in school today.
 5. Because people are now trapped in the Rat Race.
 6.
+RDPD - questions 56-65
+1. He mean that people don't know that leaving for work every morning will make money control them.(73)
+2. He is a man who had not gone along with the crowd.
+He was a man who did his own thinking and detested the words, “We have to do it this way because that’s the way everyone else does it.”
+He also hated the word “can’t.”(75)
+3. No, he didn't.
+Reference: A not-too-pleasant argument took place when I showed him why I thought a house was not a good investment.(76)
+4. He mean that for someone, a house is just a vehicle to borrow money.(79)
+5. There are loss of time, loss of additional capital, loss of education.
+(79)
+6. No,it isn't.
+Because increased spending throws families into greater debt and into more financial uncertainty.
+(82) RDPD - questions 66-75
+1. The problem is it make the lack of early financial education.(83)
+2. It's the difference between your assets and liabilities, which is often filled with a person’s expensive junk and opinions of what things are worth.(end 85-86)
+3. Because , the person who bought the franchise was also buying the real estate under the franchise for Ray Kroc’s organization.(89)
+4.